 1. Hiroshima Peace Memorial Park

 This is undoubtedly one of the most meaningful places to visit in Japan.
 Kenzo Tange has designed this place with a certain sensitivity and delicateness.
-He has taken inspirations from architects like Le Corbusier and also the culture and history of that place.
-The Atomic Bomb Dome still stands, half shattered and amplifies the need for world peace.
-The peace flame is still lit every day and they say that they will not stop lighting it until every nuclear weapon in the world is destroyed.
+He has taken inspiration from architects like Le Corbusier and also the culture and history of that place.
+The Atomic Bomb Dome still stands, half shattered, and amplifies the need for world peace.
+The peace flame is still lit every day and they say that they will not stop fighting it until every nuclear weapon in the world is destroyed.
 A Japanese legend says that anyone who folds a thousand origami cranes shall be granted a wish from the gods.
 Hence to this day, many people send folded cranes as a tribute to the ones who died.
 This park also has a museum that highlights all the pre-war and post-war conditions that make us vicariously live all those horrifying days and instill an urgent understanding of world peace and its importance.

-2. Orizuru tower
+2. Orizuru tower, Hiroshima

 Named after folded origami cranes which is a part of a legend in Japan, Orizuru Tower perfectly captures everything that Hiroshima represents by providing a breathtaking panoramic view of Hiroshima that, if the weather is good, lets you see as far as Miyajima.
 It also has a section that displays Hiroshima before and after the bombing which helps emphasize the need for world peace.
 This was one of the works(“Timeless Fluid”, Treatment of Light) that won Hiroshi Sambuichi the 2018 Daylight award.

-3. Ribbon Chapel
+3. Ribbon Chapel, Hiroshima

 One of the most famous works of Hiroshi Nakamura & NAP is this chapel.
 It’s two intertwining spiral staircases that hold on to each other to achieve structural stability and finally joining at the top metaphorically symbolizes the whole journey of two souls starting from deciding to be a part of each other’s lives to finally deciding to combine their two different journeys to one.